MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/two-node-switchless-single-switch.md

 The storage intent-based traffic consists of two individual networks supporting RDMA traffic.
 Each interface will be dedicated to a separate storage network, and both may utilize the same VLAN tag.
 This traffic is only intended to travel between the two nodes.
 Storage traffic is a private network without connectivity to other resources.

 The storage adapters operate on different IP subnets.
 To enable a switchless configuration, each connected node supports a matching subnet of its neighbor.
 Each storage network uses the Network ATC predefined VLANs by default (711 and 712).
-However, these VLANs can be customized if required.
-In addition, if the default subnets defined by Network ATC (10.71.1.0/24 and 10.71.2.0/24) are not usable, you are responsible for assigning all storage IP addresses in the cluster.
+However, these VLANs can be customized if necessary.
+In addition, if the default subnets defined by Network ATC (10.71.1.0/24 and 10.71.2.0/24) aren't usable, you're responsible for assigning all storage IP addresses in the cluster.

 For more information, see [Network ATC overview](/concepts/network-atc-overview.md).